 Amazon, for example, lets everyone follow the authors and will notify them with the new releases.
 If you are about to release any new items in your ecommerce store, you should create a separate page for those new releases.

 Your personalization doesn’t stop only on the product recommendation or the new product releases either.
-You will need to have other strategies in place to boost your ecommerce engagement rate.
+You will need to have other mobile marketing strategies in place to boost your ecommerce engagement rate.

 Sending an email campaign to your segmented list can be a superpower in this case.